 Chief Operating Officer, Investec

-Elspeth was recently appointed President of the Northumbria Branch of the British Red Cross.
-She has been involved for many years with the charity and was Chairman of her local fundraising committee.>
+Elspeth is President of the Northumbria Branch of the British Red Cross.
+She has been involved for many years with the charity and was Chairman of her local fundraising committee.

 She organised a concert at The Sage, Gateshead.